-LHRH antagonist.
-This class of drugs, also called a gonadotropin-releasing hormone (GnRH) antagonist, stops the testicles from producing testosterone like LHRH agonists, but they reduce testosterone levels more quickly and do not cause the flare associated with LHRH agonists.
-The FDA has approved degarelix (Firmagon), given by monthly injection, to treat advanced prostate cancer.
+GnRH antagonist.
+GnRH stands for gonadotropin-releasing hormone.
+This class of drugs stops the testicles from producing testosterone like LHRH agonists, but they reduce testosterone levels more quickly and do not cause the flare associated with LHRH agonists.
+The U.S. Food and Drug Administration (FDA) has approved degarelix (Firmagon), given by monthly injection, to treat advanced prostate cancer.
 One side effect of this drug is that it may cause a severe allergic reaction.
-An oral LHRH antagonist, relugolix (Orgovyx), is also approved by the FDA for the treatment of advanced prostate cancer.
+An oral GnRH antagonist, relugolix (Orgovyx), is also approved by the FDA for the treatment of advanced prostate cancer.
 Relugolix has a lower risk of causing serious heart problems in patients with preexisting heart disease.
-In addition, when treatment with relugolix is stopped, testosterone production is restored within weeks, rather than months, which may be helpful for those undergoing intermittent hormonal therapy (see below).
+In addition, when treatment with relugolix is stopped, testosterone production is restored within weeks, rather than months, which may be helpful for those undergoing intermittent ADT (see below).

 Androgen receptor (AR) inhibitors.
-While LHRH agonists and antagonists lower testosterone levels in the blood, androgen receptor (AR) inhibitors block testosterone from binding to so-called “androgen receptors,” which are chemical structures in cancer cells that allow testosterone and other male hormones to enter the cells.
+While LHRH agonists and GnRH antagonists lower testosterone levels in the blood, androgen receptor (AR) inhibitors block testosterone from binding to so-called “androgen receptors,” which are chemical structures in cancer cells that allow testosterone and other male hormones to enter the cells.
 In effect, AR inhibitors stop testosterone from working.
+Newer AR inhibitors include apalutamide (Erleada), darolutamide (Nubeqa), and enzalutamide (Xtandi).
 Older AR inhibitors include bicalutamide (Casodex), flutamide (available as a generic drug), and nilutamide (Nilandron) and are taken as pills.
-Newer AR inhibitors include apalutamide (Erleada), darolutamide (Nubeqa), and enzalutamide (Xtandi).

 These medications are also sometimes called anti-androgens.
 AR inhibitors can be given to people who have “castration-sensitive” prostate cancer, which means that the prostate cancer still responds to treatments that lower testosterone levels.
 AR inhibitors are not usually used by themselves to treat prostate cancer.

 Apalutamide.
-Apalutamide is approved by the FDA for the treatment of non-metastatic castration-resistant prostate cancer and for metastatic castration-sensitive prostate cancer in combination with hormonal therapy.
+Apalutamide is approved by the FDA for the treatment of non-metastatic castration-resistant prostate cancer and for metastatic castration-sensitive prostate cancer in combination with ADT.

 Enzalutamide.
 Enzalutamide is a nonsteroidal AR inhibitor that is approved to treat metastatic and non-metastatic castration-resistant prostate cancer as well as metastatic castration-sensitive prostate cancer.